rpires71/milestone1/README.md

   <tr>
     <td colspan="2"><strong>Actual Result:</strong>

-- **Pages reviewed:** Home, About Me, Work Experience & Skills, Certifications, Bookings.
+- **Pages reviewed:** Home, About Me, Work Experience & Skills, Certifications, Bookings, Confirmation.
 Content renders and headings/body text are present as expected.
 - **Typeface & hierarchy:** Headings (Montserrat) are clearly larger/heavier than body (Open Sans).
 Good visual separation.
 - **Base size:** Default body text appears around the browser default (≈16px), which is fine.
 However, some sections use smaller, clamped sizes (from your shared CSS) that can drop below 16px on small screens (e.g., .header-intro min 0.75rem; .tile text capped at 0.9rem with a minimum 0.5rem).
 That’s too small for comfortable reading.
 - **Line spacing:** Several blocks use line-height: 1.4; others fall back to the browser’s “normal” (≈1.2).
 The test calls for ~1.5×—some sections don’t meet this consistently.